aequchain/aequchain.github.io/TROJECTIA: PHYTO-STERILE AGRICULTURE.md

 ### 7.2 Allelopathy & Pest Deterrence Mechanisms

-**Definition:** Allelopathy is the chemical influence of plants on other organisms through release of secondary metabolites.
+**Definition:** Allelopathy is the chemical effect of plants on other organisms through release of secondary metabolites.

 **Mechanism 1: Insect Molting Disruption (Azadirachtin)**
 - **Source:** Neem (*Azadirachta indica*)